ethyca/fides/docs/fidesops/docs/ui/local_dev.md

 This will build and place the Admin UI files into a location accessible by backend fidesops deployments.

-To test the UI, run `make server` from the root directory, and visit `http://0.0.0.0:8080/static/index.html`.
+To test the UI, run `nox -s dev` from the root directory, and visit `http://0.0.0.0:8080/index.html`.